hazemamr739/SnakeProject-APIs/README.md

-# 🧠 SnakeProject: A Comprehensive Application for Managing PsnCode Entities
+# 🧠 SnakeProject: A Comprehensive Application for Managing PsnCode
 The SnakeProject is a robust and scalable application designed to manage PsnCode entities, providing a layer of abstraction between the core logic and the data access layer.
 This project aims to demonstrate a well-structured architecture, using a variety of technologies and tools to provide a seamless development experience.

 ## 🚀 Features